Storidge/cio-user-docs/integrations/prometheus.md

 <h2>Exported metrics</h2>

 The following cluster stats are available on each of the nodes.
-The Storidge API refreshes metrics every ten seconds.

 | Exported Cluster Data | Description |
 |---|---|